ryanjuza/nh.gov-2013/README.md

 # nh.gov
 Coded the nh.gov page in 2013.
 Links don't do anything, was just meant to clone the look of the page.
+The site is somewhat dynamic, try resizing your browser window.
 Years later I realize this is a sort of time capsule!

 # To view the site